 You can look through open jobs using filters like budget range, VoiceMatch score, deadline, and more!
 This can save you time auditioning for jobs that aren’t what you want.

 Be Strategic With The Voice Over Demos You Add

-If your first instinct when it comes to demos is to add them all, try to resist, unless you have a clear purpose behind this strategy.
+If your first instinct regarding demos is to add them all, try to resist unless you have a clear purpose behind this strategy.
 Since a demo description is a great place to pop in a few keywords (e.g. words that describe your style: like friendly or authoritative) to help you get found, it’s a good idea to have niche demos.
-Make sure to include them with great tags for any accents, roles or styles on your demo.
+Make sure to include them with great tags for any accents, roles, or styles on your demo.
 This will help you stand out to clients.
 Additionally, the way that you tag your demo is yet another opportunity to reinforce your personal brand.
 For instance, if you believe that your voice is personable and approachable, then make sure to tag it with these qualities.